TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 21 22:03:02 EDT 2019

 Scala Sans Euro

 SoftMaker, Martin Kotulla's German foundry in Nürnberg, is selling the 10,000-TrueType font Megafont XXL CD (50 USD, www.megafont.de).
 Every month, a different font or font family (TT and T1) is given away for free.
 The MegaFont XXL has most standard Monotype/Adobe/Linotype families (up to 1995/1996).
 They say that most fonts are licensed from URW++ and Brendel Informatik (Cologne).
 Contents of MegaFont XXL's predecessor, MegaFont Profi CD, here.
 Since early 2001, you can download one font family from the CD MegaFont XXL here.
 Martin Kotulla also started infiniType, a collection of 5050 fonts at a good price (Mac and PC).
+That collection grew to 7444 fonts in InfiniType 4 in 2016.
 The XXL series has character sets for Western and Central European languages, Turkish, and Celtic, and comes with many expert sets.
 For historical accuracy: older packages by Softmaker include the 3333-font (TT and T1) MegaFont Profi CD-2.0 (99DM), the 5000-font MegaFont Euro (50 Euro), the Truepack Profi-CD and the 500-font TypeMaker 5.0 Profi-Pack (10DM).

 Their early fonts were renamed and had the attribute Serial in the name.
 Samples of some of these fonts/families: Adelon Serial (1996, after Albertus MT), Melbourne Serial, Nashville Serial (+Heavy), Nevada Serial, On Stage Serial, Ornitons Serial, Penthouse Serial, Plakette Serial, Priamos Serial, Quadrat Serial, Quebec Serial, Riccione Serial, Rochester Serial, Salzburg Serial, Stafford Serial, Sunset Serial, Sydney Serial, Thames Serial, Toledo Serial, Valencia Serial (Heavy), Valencia Serial (Xlight), Verona Serial, Volkswagen Serial, Wichita Serial.